Maurizio Bolognini, Terri C. Smith,

 M.B.
 I am comfortable with both terms, although I prefer to use the term technological art instead of new media art.
 I think that art has now become postdigital, as demonstrated by the proliferation of information and communication technology in artistic production.
 This blurs the boundaries of new media art, which to date has received little acceptance from the art system precisely because it had given itself an identity that linked it to the media.
 In fact, one strand of new media art is very close to conceptual art, because it sees the new media not simply as technologies to experiment with, but as a theoretical object.
 Arguably, though, it has failed to distance itself sufficiently from the other strand which is more closely tied up with hi-tech and scientific and industrial research.

 But aside from this distinction, I have no reservations about new media art, and I think that the difficult relationship it has with the art system is partly due to the latter's limitations.
 Technology is a fundamental dimension of our evolutionary story, and tells us much about what we are.
 The development of digital technologies is also something epoch-making, comparable perhaps to the introduction of printing: it is the digital phase of electricity deploying its full potential.
 It would be surprising if some artists had not tried to delve deeper into the new techno-anthropological environment.
-In a very short time, the spread of computers marked the transition from the old storage technologies, which were able to record and reproduce (like photography, tape recording, video) to new technologies where intelligence prevails over memory, and the contents are not simply stored but re- created instantaneously, on demand.
+In a very short time, the spread of computers marked the transition from the old storage technologies, which were able to record and reproduce (like photography, tape recording, video) to new technologies where the contents are not simply stored but re-created instantaneously, on demand.
 Now, only a few years later, the internet has added flows of communication and connectivity to the interactivity of computers: first the connection between people and then (with the Web) even between content.
-The next step, which is what we are already witnessing now, is the connection of devices, which will determine as yet unimaginable flows between mental processes and the physical world.
+The next step is the connection of devices, which will determine as yet unimaginable flows between mental processes and the physical world.
 You do not need to have a visionary attitude to understand that the new technologies are not only changing habits and social organization but, as they are integrated with language, are beginning to affect sensory behavior and cognition.
-How could art ignore all this and still expect to be considered essential for the understanding of the present.
+How could art ignore all this and still expect to be considered essential for the understanding of the present?

 T.C.S.
 New avenues of research have also opened up with regard to interactivity.
 You have spoken of the transition 'from interactivity to democracy'.
 Do you think the public's contribution to your interactive works via cell phone shares conceptual art's emphasis on democratic art distribution?
 I'm reminded of critic Lucy Lippard's quote from her book Six Years (1974): 'Communication (but not community) and distribution (but not accessibility) were inherent in Conceptual art.
 Although the forms pointed toward democratic outreach, the content did not.
 However rebellious the escape attempts, most of the work remained art-referential, and neither economic nor esthetic ties to the art world were fully severed (though at times we liked to think they were hanging by a thread).
 Contact with a broader audience was vague and undeveloped.'